hackerschoice/gsocket-relay/README.md

 [YOU ARE WRONG HERE.
 YOU WANT TO GO TO https://www.github.com/hackerschoice/gsocket.](https://www.github.com/hackerschoice/gsocket)

 This repository is the Global Socket Relay.
-There is never the need for you to run a GSRN server. *YOU CAN RUN GSOCKET WITHOUT RUNNING A SERVER*.
+There is never the need for you to run a Global Socket Relay. *YOU CAN RUN GSOCKET WITHOUT RUNNING A RELAY*.

 **[LEAVE NOW.
 CLICK HERE.](https://www.github.com/hackerschoice/gsocket)**
 **[https://www.github.com/hackerschoice/gsocket](https://www.github.com/hackerschoice/gsocket)**